Shopify/polaris/polaris.shopify.com/content/components/navigation/index.md

   - fileName: navigation-using-major-icons.tsx
     title: Using Major icons
     description: This example shows how to use the shouldResizeIcon prop when using Major icons
 ---

-# Navigation

-The navigation component is used to display the primary navigation in the sidebar of the [frame](https://polaris.shopify.com/components/frame) of an application.
-Navigation includes a list of links that merchants use to move between sections of the application.

----

 ## Required components